Tarapoto Travel Guide

 Due to the sometimes oppressive heat, there’s never a bad time for a cold bottle of beer in Tarapoto, Peru.
 It’s a fun place for a night out, whether you stay in the bars or head out to the discotecas or, more likely, both.

 The main bar strip in downtown Tarapoto is on and around block two of Jr. Lamas, just two blocks from the Plaza de Armas (main square).
 This street is known as the Calle de las Piedras.
-Here you’ll find popular bars like Stonewasi, La Montañita, and Huascar Bar.
-Huascar (co-owned by me) is the cheaper option, but Stonewasi and La Montañita are more elegant (I like my bars cheap and cheerful, so that budget backpackers and locals can drink without blowing the weekly budget).
+Here you’ll find popular bars like Stonewasi, La Montañita, Warmi (good for live music, just round the corner from Montañita) and Huascar Bar.
+Huascar is where my friends and I hang out, so feel free to join us at the weekend (ask for Tony).
+It’s a more affordable option than Stonewasi and La Montañita, so good for backpackers and locals who want to drink without blowing the weekly budget.
+For a more romantic drinking experience, try nearby El Artesano (Manco Capac 532) which has great views across La Banda de Shilcayo (the district below Tarapoto).

 At around 11 p.m., people who want to dance start heading down to the Morales district where nearly all of Tarapoto’s big discotecas are located.
-These include Pachanga, Anaconda, Aqua and more.
-Some charge an entrance fee at the weekend, especially if there’s a special event happening.
+Anaconda is arguably the most popular these days, and it’s safe and reasonably fun.
+One spot that gets lively and has a nice atmosphere is Bechilinos, which is a short walk from Anaconda.
+If you’re looking for something a bit more rough and ready, try Mega Estación, which gets very lively but attracts a few dodgy characters, so be a little more careful.
+These places are normally free to enter unless there’s a special event taking place.
 It takes about 10 minutes by mototaxi to get from the center of Tarapoto to the nightclub strip.